 Length: For the purposes of creating an implementable profile from this guide, the upper limit of allowed length published above will be considered the conformance length.
 Truncation characters ( #,=) can be assigned a to all lengths not already defined.

-Data types: the data types cannot be changed.
+Data types: the data types cannot be changed, except IS can be extended to CWE (example is OBX-8) and ID can be extended to CNE.

 Vocabulary: The vocabulary can be further constrained and still maintain broad interoperability.
-If on the other hand, a jurisdiction may needs to locally extend the vocabulary to meet their requirements, the local vocabulary may not be compatible with neighboring jurisdictions and the sender should be made aware of this.
+If on the other hand, a jurisdiction need to locally extend the vocabulary to meet their requirements, the local vocabulary may not be compatible with neighboring jurisdictions and the sender should be made aware of this.

+Appendix A: Guidance for migration from ELR 251 R1 to ELR 251 R2

+The following section summarizes the differences between Release 2 and Release 1 of the ELR 251 IGs.
+Although every attempt was made to be backwards compatible with the earlier release it was not always possible.
+The major reasons for this was the intent to conform to the LRI profile component as well as technical corrections to ELR 251 R1.
+The summary consists of table for the various data types, message segments and fields where differences occur.
+Table N-N describes the column headings used in the tables in the following .